Top 20 Ancient Roman Aqueducts

 Photo by Chris 73 from Wikimedia Commons

-The Aqua Claudia is one of the 11 major aqueducts in Rome and regarded by many as the city’s most impressive.
+The Aqua Claudia is one of the 11 major aqueducts in Rome and is regarded by many as the city’s most impressive.
 The total length of the system was 43 miles (69 km) but most of that span is within an underground tunnel.
 The raised portion of the aqueduct was made with stone and a massive amount of Roman Concrete, which was maintained by the Romans for hundreds of years.

 Photo by Iessi from Wikimedia Commons